gravityblast/traffic/README.md

 You can use [Fresh](https://github.com/pilu/fresh) if you want to build and restart your application every time you create/modify/delete a file.

 ## Example:
-The following code is a simple example, the documentation in still in development.
+The following code is a simple example, the documentation is still in development.
 For more examples check the `examples` folder.

 ```go